btcpayserver/app/README.md

 - CLI: Generate an invoice with the peer script, e.g. `./docker-customer-lncli.sh addinvoice --amt 10000`
 - App: Pay the Lightning invoice on the Send view

+## Troubleshooting

+### Development certificates

+After the first run of `DEV ALL` on a Linux machine with a new .NET setup, you may run into the [dotnet dev-certs - Untrusted Root](https://github.com/dotnet/aspnetcore/issues/41503) error, and you may find a solution at the [following link](https://learn.microsoft.com/en-us/dotnet/core/tools/dotnet-dev-certs)

+### GrapheneOS

+If you are using GrapheneOS for the Android development, make sure to explicitely [enable code debugging](https://discuss.grapheneos.org/d/8330-app-compatibility-with-grapheneos).
+To run the app with debugger attached, the BTCPay app needs to get explicitely set as debug app in `Settings > System > Developer Settings > Debugging > Set Debug App`.